 Chemotherapy technicians typically work under a physician or pharmacist's direct supervision.
 They usually work in oncology treatment centers in a hospital pharmacy setting.
 These workers are a specialized form of pharmacy technician and provide patient services while assisting medical personnel.

 While the U.S. Bureau of Labor Statistics (BLS) doesn't publish data pertaining specifically to chemotherapy technicians, it does have figures for the closely related pharmacy technician field.
 The BLS predicts positions for all pharmacy technicians will increase by 9% between 2014 and 2024.
 This is faster than the national average for all jobs.
-The BLS also states that, as of May 2013, pharmacy technicians made a median annual salary of $29,650.
+The BLS also states that, as of May 2015, pharmacy technicians made a median annual salary of $30,410.